-While many companies have gotten on board with current technologies and chosen to adopt HR systems, some workplaces still manage key functions of human resources using messy and disconnected systems that may include both manual and electronic counterparts.
-If post-it notes, spreadsheets, and paper documents are being used to organize employee information and communicate schedules, an HR system may be of great benefit.
+While many companies have gotten on board with current HR systems, some workplaces still manage key functions of HR using messy and disconnected systems with manual and electronic counterparts.
+If you are using sticky notes, spreadsheets, and paper documents to organize employee information and communicate schedules, an HR system may be of great benefit to your organization.

 Features of HR Systems

-With HR systems moving beyond infancy and into a more optimal realm within the vast array of different companies that utilize the systems, it is now possible to pick and choose needed features.
+The HR systems of today are making it possible to pick and choose the features you need.
 In order to select the best features, however, it is imperative to understand what is out there.
-The following are features that are available with most HR systems, but companies may be able to select and utilize as many or as few features as needed.
+The following are features that are available with most HR systems, but companies may be able to select and utilize as many or as few features as needed:

-At the heart of an HR system is the employee information database.
-HR systems can eliminate or reduce the need for hard-copy employee files, keeping all of the information very organized and easy to access in a virtual electronic filing cabinet.
+- HR Information Database – At the heart of an HR system is the employee information database.
+HR systems can eliminate or reduce the need for hard-copy employee files, keeping all of the information very organized and easy to access in a virtual filing cabinet.

-Payroll systems are an important part of HR systems.
-Having an HR system allows an organization to keep employee data integrated with payroll data, which can be very helpful when it comes to making changes in pay, scheduling and keeping track of employee hours.
+- Payroll Systems – Having an HR system allows an organization to keep employee data integrated with payroll data, which can be very helpful when it comes to making changes in pay, scheduling, and keeping track of employee hours.

-Many companies find employee self-service to be an invaluable feature of HR systems.
-Employee self-service may allow employees to view and make changes to their information, submit time-off requests, communicate with peers and HR professionals, and view schedule information.
+- Employee Self-Service – Many companies find employee self-service to be an invaluable feature of HR systems.
+Employee self-service may allow employees to view and make changes to their information, submit time-off requests, communicate with peers and HR professionals, and view their schedule information.
 Self-service portals are often accessible through any mobile device, increasing convenience and timeliness for employees and managers.

-Paper performance appraisals can be a hassle and are somewhat limited in scope and effectiveness.
-When performance management is done using an HR system, information regarding performance is collected on a continual basis.
-Managers can then tap into information directly from the system without having to dig through paperwork, and even fill out appraisal forms directly in the system.
+- Performance Reviews – Paper performance appraisals can be a hassle and are somewhat limited in scope and effectiveness.
+When performance management is done using an HR system, performance information is collected on a continual basis.
+Managers can tap into this information directly from the system without having to dig through paperwork and even fill out appraisal forms directly in the system.

-Benefits open enrollment times can be confusing and hectic, but both the confusion and time spent on the process can be cut down by investing in an HR system that offers benefits administration.
-Systems that include this feature walk employees through enrollment, simplifying steps and explaining aspects of policies that may be unclear.
+- Benefits Administration – Benefits open enrollment times can be confusing and hectic.
+You can cut on the confusion and wasted time by investing in an HR system that offers benefits administration.
+This feature walks employees through enrollment, simplifying the steps and explaining aspects of policies that may be unclear.
 Benefits administration features often make it very simple for employees to make changes to benefits when life changes occur, as well.

-Recruiting and onboarding are integral parts of human resources management but can be time-consuming.
-HR systems can make it easy to place job postings on social media and company websites, simplify the application process, filter applicants by qualifications, and even transfer information into employee files when hiring decisions have been made.
+- Recruiting and Onboarding Options – Recruiting and onboarding are integral parts of human resources management but can be time-consuming.
+HR systems let you post job postings on social media and company websites, simplify the application process, filter applicants by qualifications, and even transfer information into employee files when hiring decisions have been made.